 Without exception, ALL AFROTC Cadets must report any involvement with law enforcement, school officials, military authorities, or any civil authorities within 72 hours of the incident.
-Involvements can include receiving a moving violation (speeding ticket, etc.), a parking ticket, or being charged by a civil, military or University authority regardless of seeming insignificance or disposition.
+Involvements can include receiving a moving violation (speeding ticket, etc.) or being charged by a civil, military or University authority regardless of seeming insignificance or disposition.
 Even if it is just a warning, the involvement must be reported.
 All involvements must be reported, even if a finding of "not guilty" was rendered.
 If the National Agency Check, required for commissioning, finds an unreported involvement, charges of breach of contract may result in removal from the AFROTC program.
+The only exception to this is when one receives a parking ticket, this does not require reporting.